michaelsippel/giecs/docs/source/tutorial/brainfuck.rst

     }

-Now we need to implement the opcodes using an *Operator*:
+Now we need to implement the opcodes using an *Operator*.
+This generates a class which can be used with *giecs::eval*.

 .. code-block:: c++